FlyteWizard/GetThereSafe-nwHacks/README.md

 cd gettheresafe
 ```

-2. Install all the dependencies with requirements.txt.
+2. Install all the dependencies in `requirements.txt`.

 ```sh
 pip install -r requirements.txt